Basics

 Introduction

 A research design in qualitative research is a critical framework that guides the methodological approach to studying complex social phenomena.
 Qualitative research designs determine how data is collected, analyzed, and interpreted, ensuring that the research captures participants' nuanced and subjective perspectives.
 Research designs also recognize ethical considerations and involve informed consent, ensuring confidentiality, and handling sensitive topics with the utmost respect and care.
-These considerations are crucial in qualitative research and other contexts where participants may share personal or sensitive information.
+These considerations are important in qualitative research and other contexts where participants may share personal or sensitive information.
 A research design should convey coherence as it is essential for producing high-quality qualitative research, often following a recursive and evolving process.

 Parts of a research design